 In A Nutshell

-To create this list, I take into account a VPN provider’s customer service, the reliability of their network, and their commitment to privacy.
+There are now over a hundred VPN providers located across the world.
+To create this list of the best VPN service providers, I test customer service, the reliability of their network, and commitment to privacy.
 I also research actual customer feedback posted in online forums.

 I recommend these VPN service providers:

-- The Best VPNs For Unblocking Hulu, Netflix and YouTube: IPVanish (US), Private Internet Access (US)
+- VPNs For Unblocking Hulu, Netflix and YouTube: ExpressVPN, Private Internet Access

-- The Best VPNs For iPhones/iPads: ExpressVPN (US), IPVanish (US), Private Internet Access (US), CactusVPN (Moldova), ibVPN (Romania)
+- VPNs For iPhones/iPads: ExpressVPN, Private Internet Access

 I no longer recommend these VPN service providers:

 - EarthVPN: The service was recently hacked, and is apparently keeps logs